davila00/2021-fall-cpsc-240-lab-demos/14-input-floats-with-sscanf/README.md

 # Lab Demo - Inputting Floats With SScanf

-This lab demo shows how to input a float from the user, using sscanf.
+This lab demo shows how to input a float from the user, using sscanf and fgets.

-TODO: The user-input part.